adriankumpf/findmeaflat/README.md

 }
 ```

-### Immoscout
+### Immoscout & Immonet

-Create your custom search query on the official website.
-Then just copy and
+Create your custom search query.
+If you're looking for specific districts
-paste the whole URL.
+choose the respective filter options.
+Then just copy and paste the whole URL.

 **Important:** Make sure to sort by newest listings!